 - 1. To provide meaningful tasks that enrich and supplement work introduced in class - 2.
 To communicate homework assignments, both regular and long-range, in an appropriate framework - 3.
-To provide effective instruction prior to assigning homework that adequately prepares the child to do the task independently and successfully - 4.
+To provide effective instruction prior to assigning homework that adequately prepares the child to do the task Independently and successfully - 4.
 To provide course requirements and expectations at the beginning of each grading period to students and parents. - 5.
 To consider available resources, materials, and home situations when assigning a task - 6.
-To review and return homework to students within a timeframe which enhances instruction and provides a benefit to the student.
+To review and return homework to students within a timeframe which enhances instruction and provides a benefit to the student. - 7.
+For virtual students, teachers are required to expect student responses DAILY in the form of written feedback, completed assignments or assessments.